imranax21/tychtt/README.md

-# tychtt
-Teach your child how to think
+# Teach your child how to think.